Stability of vacuum for the Boltzmann Equation with moderately soft potentials: Introduction

-\textbf{Modelling assumption for the kernel.} We consider the kernel without any angular cut-off and make the following assumptions on $B(v-v_*,\sigma)$ for the rest of the paper \begin{itemize} \item We suppose that $B(v-v_*,\sigma)$ can be decomposed as follows \item The angular function $b(\cos \theta)$ has a singularity at $\theta=0$ and that for some $c_b$ we have,
+See pg.
+51 in \cite{Vil02} for more details on this.\\ \textbf{Modelling assumption for the kernel.} We consider the kernel without any angular cut-off and make the following assumptions on $B(v-v_*,\sigma)$ for the rest of the paper \begin{itemize} \item We suppose that $B(v-v_*,\sigma)$ can be decomposed as follows \item The angular function $b(\cos \theta)$ has a singularity at $\theta=0$ and that for some $c_b$ we have,

-\item The kinetic factor $z\to \Phi(|z|)$ satisifes for some $C_\Phi\geq 0$ This restriction on $\gamma$ and $s$ refers to the moderately soft potentials regime. \end{itemize}
+\item The kinetic factor $z\to \Phi(|z|)$ satisfies for some $C_\Phi\geq 0$ This restriction on $\gamma$ and $s$ refers to the moderately soft potentials regime. \end{itemize}

 We refer the interested readers to \cite{Cer88, CerIllPul94, Vil02} and the references therein for a more detailed physics background for the Boltzmann equation.